Gajol/IT-Notes/Notes/Tech Blogs/TechQuotes.md

 *Maintainability is inversely proportional to the number of public classes, dependencies and microservices - Simon Bronw (Modular Monolith)

+# Project Management
+- *How does a project get to be a year behind schedule?
+One day at a time.* - [Fred Brooks 1979 Software Project Management - The Mythical man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month). [the mythical man-month - 1975 - isbn](http://www.worldcat.org/isbn/0-201-00650-2)

 # Systems Thinking / Management Theory

 W. Edwards Deming *Supervision should be replaced by leadership* [Youtube](https://youtu.be/tsF-8u-V4j4?t=433)
 - on Murphy's Law "If anything can go wrong", "someone wrong a note to me once saying *Mr Murphy was an optimist, ha! ha!*"

 - "You can think you can achieve something or you can think you can't and you will be right." - Henry Ford on Self-Doubt - Confidence

+- *Culture eats strategy for breakfast* - [Peter Drucker - Management Consultant](https://en.wikipedia.org/wiki/Peter_Drucker)

+- *The only cost that matters is opportunity cost.* - Larry Page - Google

 # Roadmaps
 - "Someone's sitting in the shade today because someone planted a tree a long time ago." - Warren Buffett